imagej/imagej.github.io/pages/Manual_tracking_with_TrackMate.md

     clicking inside the spot and dragging it around.
 The spot will follow you if you change the time or the Z slider, and it will be added to the right plane upon leaving the edit mode.
-  - You can also change its radius by using +.
-Using + changes the spot radius faster.
+  - You can also change its radius by using {% include key content="Alt"
+    %}+{% include key content="Mouse wheel" %}.
+Using {% include key
+    content="Shift" %}+{% include key content="Alt" %} changes the spot
+    radius faster.

 This is how you edit the data with the mouse.
 You can also use the
 keyboard:

-  - To create (or <u>a</u>dd) a spot, press  with the mouse at the desired location.
+  - To create (or <u>a</u>dd) a spot, press {% include key content="A"
+    %} with the mouse at the desired location.
 By default, the new spot will have the radius of the last spot you edited with the double-click mode.
-So if you want to have all spots of a certain radius, edit a spot by double-clicking inside it, set its radius using +, and leave the edit mode.
+So if you want to have all spots of a certain radius, edit a spot by double-clicking inside it, set its radius using {% include key content="Alt" %}+{% include key content="Mouse wheel" %}, and leave the edit mode.
 This will "capture" the spot radius and apply it anywhere after.
-  - To move a spot around, press  with the mouse over the target spot.
+  - To move a spot around, press {% include key content="Space" %} with
+    the mouse over the target spot.
 Then move the mouse around.
 No need for mouse clicks.
-  - To <u>d</u>elete a spot, press the  key with the mouse over the target spot.
+  - To <u>d</u>elete a spot, press the {% include key content="D" %} key
+    with the mouse over the target spot.
-  - To change a spot radius, press  and  over the target spot. + and + change the radius by a larger amount.
+  - To change a spot radius, press {% include key content="Q" %} and {%
+    include key content="E" %} over the target spot. {% include key content="Shift" %}+{% include key content="Q" %} and {% include key
+    content="Shift" %}+{% include key content="E" %} change the radius
+    by a larger amount.

 And that's it for spot creation.